Orange Collective

 3.5 years at the White House running large events and operations, then scaled manufacturing at an electric truck company and co-founded Blue Innovations Group, an electric boat startup.
 B.A. in Political Science from George Washington University.

-The early team also includes a head of manufacturing who spent ~2 years scaling battery manufacturing lines at Tesla and Rivian — and built Apollo's test reactor at MIT.
+The early team also includes a head of manufacturing who spent ~2 years scaling battery manufacturing lines at Tesla and Rivian, and Bren Phillips — a former MIT scientist and Navy veteran — who built Apollo's test reactor at MIT.

 Risks & Mitigations